These DIY kitchen ideas will help you show the heart of your home some love without breaking the bank.

 1. Repaint existing units

+If you’re wondering how to paint kitchen cabinets, it couldn’t be more simple.
 It’s a phenomenon taking over kitchens as homeowners decide to improve rather than move.
 And as we see more shining example of how effective it is, thanks to social media, we’re feeling braver with paint to do it ourselves.
-Read more here:How to paint kitchen cabinets – give your units a whole new look

 Pro tip: Always use the correct paint type, or ensure the cupboards are primer to make the paint last as kitchen cupboards are used every day, so it needs to be durable.
 Ronseal One Coat Cupboard & Melamine Paint is a super-efficient, affordable option for this job.